...

 5α-reductase catalyzes the conversion of testosterone to DHT.
 About ten percent of testosterone in all adults is converted to DHT.
 Scientists believed that drugs could be developed to shrink the prostate and relieve male-pattern baldness and androgen triggered acne by targeting 5α-reductase after the external genitalia were fully formed and mature (Marks, 2004).
 Finasteride is one of those drugs.

-How Does Finasteride Work?
+How Does Finasteride For Hair Loss Work?

 Finasteride is a competitive inhibitor of Type II 5α-reductase.
 This means it inhibits the enzyme Type II 5α-reductase and decreases its ability to convert testosterone to DHT.
 By blocking Type II 5α-reductase, the conversion of testosterone to DHT is reduced by up to two-thirds (Gormley et al., 1990).
-Clinical trials testing Finasteride were started in the 1980s and completed in 1992.
+Clinical trials testing Finasteride for hair loss were started in the 1980s and completed in 1992.
 The drug had demonstrated both safety and efficacy (Marks, 2004).

 Finasteride reduces the amount of circulating DHT in the body by approximately 2/3rds and slightly increases testosterone levels.
 Finasteride does not affect other hormone levels, such as luteinizing hormone and follicle-stimulating hormone.
-This finding shows that finasteride does not change the regulation of testosterone production (McClellan & Markham, 1999).
+This finding shows that finasteride for hair loss does not change the regulation of testosterone production (McClellan & Markham, 1999).

 In those who are genetically predetermined, DHT shortens the growth phase of the hair from years to weeks or months and decreases the size of the hair follicle.
 The shortened growth phase results in hair that goes into a resting phase more quickly and falls out—the smaller hair follicle results in thinner, less coarse hairs.